live-buildings/data-model/datamodels.md

 -  `description`: A description of this item
    -  Attribute type: **Property**.
    -  Optional
--  `openingHours`: Opening hours of this building.
+-  `openingHours`: Opening hours of this place.
    -  Attribute type: **Property**. [openingHours](https://schema.org/openingHours)
    -  Optional
 -  `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)